rlevv/github-site/content/first_post.md

-Title: First Post
+Title: First Post - Part 1
 Date: 2019-06-06 07:55
-Modified: 2019-06-06 07:55
+Modified: 2019-06-06 11:16
 Status: published
-Category: This site
+Category: example posts
-Tags: python, markdown, blog
+Tags: python, pelican, blog
 Slug: first-post
-Author: Ryan Levitt
+Authors: Ryan Levitt
+Series: example-post-series
+Series_index: 1
-Summary: This is the summary of the first post
+Summary: This is the first post of a series of demonstration posts.

-This is the very first post!
+This is the first post of a series of demonstration posts.